petergridge/irrigation_component_v4/README.md

 ## REVISION HISTORY
 ### 4.0
-* New repository for version 4 with improvements and support for custom card delivery
+* New repository for Version 4 with improvements and support for custom card support
-* Allow definition for run frequency at the zone level
+* Allow definition for run frequency at the zone level - feature request
-* DEPRICATE the run days attribute.
-Simply rename this attribute to run_freq to maintain the change
+* DEPRICATE the run_days attribute.
+Simply rename this attribute to run_freq to maintain the functionality
-* Expose attributes to support the new custom card
+* Optionally allow multiple programs to run simultaneously. allow_multiple config option.

 ### 3.0.3
 * Update to validate the referenced objects after HASS has started.